microsoft/language-server-protocol/_specifications/specification-3-16.md

 	/**
 	 * This is the start range of JSON RPC reserved error codes.
 	 * It doesn't denote a real error code.
-No error codes should
+No LSP error codes should
 	 * be defined between the start and end range.
 For backwards
 	 * compatibility the `ServerNotInitialized` and the `UnknownErrorCode`
 	 * are left in the range.